hashicorp/terraform-provider-azurerm/website/docs/d/private_dns_resolver_dns_forwarding_ruleset.html.markdown

 ## Arguments Reference

-The following arguments are required:
+The following arguments are supported:

-* `name` - Name of the existing Private DNS Resolver Dns Forwarding Ruleset.
+* `name` - (Required) Name of the existing Private DNS Resolver Dns Forwarding Ruleset.

-* `resource_group_name` - Name of the Resource Group where the Private DNS Resolver Dns Forwarding Ruleset exists.
+* `resource_group_name` - (Required) Name of the Resource Group where the Private DNS Resolver Dns Forwarding Ruleset exists.

 ## Attributes Reference